CD80: Function

 CD80, often in tandem with CD86, plays a large and diverse role in regulating both the adaptive and the innate immune system.
 As mentioned above, this protein is crucial for immune cell activation in response to pathogens.
-The interaction of CD80 with CD28, together with TCR and MHC interaction, results in activation of nuclear factor‐κB (NF-ⲕB), mitogen‐activated protein kinase (MAPK), and the calcium‐calcineurin pathway.
+The interaction of CD80 with CD28, together with TCR and MHC interaction, results in activation of nuclear factor-κB (NF-ⲕB), mitogen-activated protein kinase (MAPK), and the calcium-calcineurin pathway.
 These changes initiate the production of numerous factors, cytokines, and chemokines by T-cells.
-Noteworthy is the production of interleukin 2 (IL-2) as well as ɑ-chain of CD25 (which is a receptor of IL-2), CD40 ligand, tumor necrosis factor‐α (TNFα), TNF‐β, and interferon‐γ (IFN‐γ).
-T-cells also increase the production of macrophage inflammatory proteins 1α and 1β (MIP‐α1 and MIP‐1β) and prevent apoptosis by induction of anti-apoptotic protein expression (e.g., Bcl‐X and Bcl‐2).
+Noteworthy is the production of interleukin 2 (IL-2) as well as ɑ-chain of CD25 (which is a receptor of IL-2), CD40 ligand, tumor necrosis factor-α (TNFα), TNF-β, and interferon-γ (IFN-γ).
+T-cells also increase the production of macrophage inflammatory proteins 1α and 1β (MIP-α1 and MIP-1β) and prevent apoptosis by induction of anti-apoptotic protein expression (e.g., Bcl-X and Bcl-2).
 CD80 interaction with CD28 also further stimulates dendritic cells, enhancing cytokine production, specifically IL-6, a pro-inflammatory molecule.
 Neutrophils can also activate macrophages with CD80 via CD28.
-Last but not least, the interaction of CD80 and CD28 enhances cell‐cycle progression by upregulating the expression levels of D‐cyclin.
+Last but not least, the interaction of CD80 and CD28 enhances cell-cycle progression by upregulating the expression levels of D-cyclin.

 In contrast to the stimulatory interaction with CD28, CD80 also regulates the immune system through an inhibitory interaction with CTLA-4.
 Dendritic cells are suppressed by a CTLA-4-CD80 interaction, and this interaction also promotes the suppressive effects of regulatory T cells, which can prevent an immune response to self-antigen.

 In addition to interactions with CD28 and CTLA-4, CD80 is also thought to interact with a separate ligand on Natural Killer cells, triggering the Natural Killer cell-mediated cell death of the CD80 carrier.
 CD80 may also play a role in the negative regulation of effector and memory T-cells.
-If the interaction between an antigen-presenting cell and a T-cell is stable enough, the T-cell can remove the CD80 from the antigen-presenting cell.
+If the interaction between an antigen-presenting cell and a T-cell is stable enough, the T-cell can remove the CD80 from the antigen-presenting cell by a mechanism dubbed trans-endocytosis.
 Under the right conditions, this transfer of the CD80 may induce T-cell apoptosis.
 Finally, CD80 signaling on activated B-cells may regulate antibody secretion during infection.

-Another ligand of CD80 is programmed death-ligand 1 (PD‐L1), expressed on the surface of T-cells, B-cells, DCs, and macrophages.
+Another ligand of CD80 is programmed death-ligand 1 (PD-L1), expressed on the surface of T-cells, B-cells, DCs, and macrophages.
 This interaction is inhibiting and causes a reduction in T-cell activation as well as reduction of cytokine production.
 Its dissociation constant with CD80 is between the CD28 and CTLA-40 (Kd = 1.4 μM).